Openscapes Reflections Booklet

 Program Details

-Reflections will run for 3 weeks in May 2024 for 1 hour each week, from April 29 - May 17 2024.
+Reflections will run for 4 weeks, from May 5-30, 2025.
 Through weekly prompts and community huddles, you’ll have opportunities to reflect on your own time asynchronously or with others synchronously in a way we hope leaves you feeling intentional and empowered.

 • Tuesdays: Reflection prompts received via email